ironsoul/cgccSpice/pages/Spice Vendor's House Interior.md

 			- Dailies #TODO #management
 				- Port one model from the [[Trello Board]] to this Logseq page
 					- I can increase this rate as needed when more members join in.
+					- be sure to include the image
+					-
 		- [[konstantinosk]] #modeler
 		- [[Ladymito]] #modeler
 		- [[Omar]] #modeler #lead #reviewer